E-commerce rules in India

 - Customers can easily locate products since e-commerce can be one store set up for all the customers’ business needs

-- Ease of doing business: It makes starting, managing business easy and simple.
+- Ease of doing business: It makes starting, and managing a business easy and simple.

 - The e-commerce industry has been directly impacting the micro, small & medium enterprises (MSME) in India by providing means of financing, technology and training and has a favourable cascading effect on other industries as well.